The Seton's of Meldrum Descent

 m.
 (1702) Catherine Burnet (dau of Sir Thomas Burnet, 3rd Bart of Leys)

-((b)) George Seton of Mounie (b.
+((b)) George Seton of Mounie, Esq (b.
 1672, d.
-1762), he was an Advocate and inherited a considerable provision from his mother, whereby he re-purchased the old family Castle of Mounie.
-He was active in the Rebellion of 1745, and also placed a claim to the forfeited estate of the Earl of Winton, which was unsuccessful.
+1762).
+He was an Advocate and inherited a considerable provision from his mother, whereby he re-purchased the old family Castle of Mounie.
+He was active in the Rebellion of 1745, and also placed a Claim in 1718 to the forfeited Seton Palace Estate of the 5th Earl of Winton, and which Claim was unsuccessful.

 THE 2ND SETON'S OF MOUNIE LINE